mccright/rand-notes/home-maintainance-tasks.md

 - [ ] Clean the coffee-maker.
 - [ ] Clear all snow from the driveway and sidewalks every time is snows.
 - [ ] Check furnace filter and replace if dirty.
-- [ ] Inspect attic insulation and replace or add more if needed.
 - [ ] Check date on fire extinguisher and replace if needed.
 - [ ] Regularly check gutters for ice dams and icicles.
 - [ ] Fill bird feeders.